 Sponsor and status

-This bill was introduced on April 22, 1986, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 22, 1986, in a previous session of Congress, but it did not receive a vote.

 Representative for New York's 34th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Apr 22, 1986

 A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.